-The last two decades saw how most, if not all, of Puerto Rico's social and/or economic growth efforts were hindered by the continuous downwards spiral of the Island's fiscal, budgetary, and business restrictive conditions for much of the last decade.
+The last two decades saw how most, if not all, of Puerto Rico's social and/or economic growth efforts were hindered by the continuous downwards spiral of the Island's fiscal, budgetary, and business restrictive conditions.
 The deterioration of the economic situation, added to the impact of the hurricanes, has given rise to several needs in the Puerto Rican economy.
-One such lasting impact of them is the even greater need for jobs and skills training essential to bolster the economic rebirth of the Island.
+One of them is the even greater need for jobs and skills training essential to bolster the economic rebirth of the Island.
 The Workforce Training Program's (WFT or Program) goal is to fill that void by training a labor force that meets the Island's reconstruction needs.
-This, in turn, will aid in the development of a new skilled local workforce into capable of pushing driving Puerto Rico's economy into toward a brighter future.
+This, in turn, will aid in the development of a new skilled local workforce capable of driving Puerto Rico's economy toward a brighter future.
 WFT assistance will help boost economic development by investing Community Development Block Grant-Disaster Recovery (CDBG-DR) funds into resources that enable skills development through education, technical assistance, and mentorship programs.
 This will strengthen the participants' capacity to secure employment or better employment opportunities in a wide variety of sectors, including emerging economic development sectors in Puerto Rico.

-Job training is defined in the WFT Program as a method of skills development rather than the types of education typically delivered to students seeking high school diplomas or college degrees.
-Job Training under the WFT Program primarily focuses is on the practical application of work-related skills rather than theoretical abstract concepts.
-While there may be some theoretical classroom learning, the focus main emphasis of the training offered by WFT Program subrecipients is specific to a will be on current skill sets relevant for to job opportunities.
-Consequently, training the program's capacity building efforts offered by the program will consist of providing specialized technical training for on-indemand occupations and will provide a competency certification to students who successfully complete a training program.
+Training under the WFT Program primarily focuses on the practical application of workrelated skills rather than theoretical abstract concepts.
+While there may be some theoretical classroom learning, the main emphasis of the training offered by WFT Program Subrecipients will be on current skill sets relevant to job opportunities.
+Consequently, the Program's capacity building efforts will consist of providing specialized technical training for in-demand occupations and will provide a competency certification to students who successfully complete a training program.